oZelloX/QA-portfolio-/README.md

 - [All API Test Cases](./all_api_tests)
 - [All Bug Reports](./all_bug_reports)

-These folders contain individual test artifacts extracted from full projects.
+These folders contain selected test cases and bug reports grouped by type for easier review.

 ---